Jake Hurwitz: HeadGum

 In 2015, following the success of Hurwitz and Blumenfeld's If I Were You podcast, the duo founded the HeadGum podcasting network in tandem with their friend and colleague Marty Michael.
-HeadGum currently hosts 42 podcasts, many of which are hosted by comedians who were involved with CollegeHumor.
+HeadGum hosts 75 unique shows as of January 2026, many of which are produced by the duo's former CollegeHumor coworkers.
 Some of the notable programs that can be found on the network include Why Won't You Date Me?, Gilmore Guys, and Doughboys.
 If I Were You and Not Another D&D Podcast, both of which feature Hurwitz as a co-host, are also featured on the network.

 Not Another D&D Podcast

 In 2018, Hurwitz alongside Brian Murphy, Emily Axford, and Caldwell Tanner launched Not Another D&D Podcast, a Dungeons & Dragons podcast featuring Murphy as DM and Hurwitz, Axford, and Tanner as the players.
 Their first main campaign, in which Hurwitz played a human champion fighter named Hardwon Surefoot, began on February 8, 2018 and concluded on May 10, 2020.
 Their second campaign, in which Hurwitz played Henry "Hank" Hogfish, a human echo knight fighter, aired from October 8, 2020 to November 20, 2021.
 In their third campaign, which began on January 13, 2022 to December 22, 2024, Hurwitz plays Calder Kildé, a half-giant eldritch knight fighter.
+A fourth and ongoing campaign began on march 26, 2026, and is currently ongoing, in which Hurwitz plays Aux, a battlesmith artificer.
 The podcast has also featured a few smaller campaigns, including "Trinyvale" (DMed by Tanner), wherein Hurwitz played a half-elven ranger named Nyack, and "Hot Boy Summer" (DMed by Axford), wherein Hurwitz played a tiefling bard named Tread Nevers.